KaixiangLin/luminous/README.md

 # luminous

-We are currently working on internal process for code release.
-Code is coming soon.
+The source code of LUMINOUS is publicaly available at https://github.com/amazon-research/indoor-scene-generation-eai